CrocoDillon/universal-react-redux-boilerplate/README.md

 The last step in ensuring code quality is static type checking with Flow.
 This might require some annotations in your code which will be stripped out by a Babel plugin included in the React preset.
 Not everyone will be comfortable with that so let’s call this step optional.

 Now is a good time to add continuous integration which will run all our checks whenever we push to GitHub.
 And the badges... they are awesome!

+### Development strategy using Webpack middleware and React Hot Loader

+Restarting the server and rebuilding the bundle every time you make a code change is kinda boring, we need something better.
+Using Webpack’s dev middleware we can automatically update the bundle on code changes.
+The bundle is served from memory and rebuilds are much faster.
+And it gets even better, using Webpack’s hot middleware together with React Hot Loader we can apply the updates to a running React app, no need for a page refresh.
+It is _awesome_!
+Hot reloading on the server is done by plugging into the Webpack compiler and trashing the require cache when Webpack detects changes in the app source.